lgsvl/simulator/Docs/docs/sensor-plugins.md

 Custom sensors must have `SensorType` attribute which specifies the kind of sensor being implemented as well as the type of data that the sensor sends over the bridge.
 In addition, it must have `SensorBase` as the base class and must implement the `OnBridgeSetup`, `OnVisualize`, and `OnVisualizeToggle` methods.
+Sensors can optionally include `CheckVisible` method to prevent NPC or Pedestrians from spawning in bounds of the sensor.
 See the below codeblock from the ColorCamera sensor:

 ```C#
 namespace Simulator.Sensors